T3kan0/bootstrap_resample_with_replacement/README.md

 Tekano Mbonani

 ## System Docs 📃
-A combination of codes developed for the calculation of the cross-correlation confidence intervals for a pair of light-curves.
+A combination of codes developed for the calculation of the z-transformed discrete cross-correlation function (ZDCF) confidence intervals for a pair of light-curves.
 The project consists of three codes, the ***bootstrap_LC.py*** for creating artificial light-curves by randomly resampling a pair of light-curves with replacement, ***zdcf95_v2.2.f90*** for executing cross-correlation analysis of the pairs of artificial light-curves, ***helloScriptpt.sh*** is used to execute the previous code, and last is ***significance.py***, which reads the artificial cross-correlations to determine 1-sigma, 2-sigma and 3-sigma confidence intervals.

 ## Software Requirements 🔌